 On August 14 the company released their financial results for the first quarter of their fiscal 2018 year, in which the company highlighted a 19 percent increase in sales year-over-year.

 Our next Canadian marijuana stocks company is MYM Nutraceuticals, another biopharmaceutical company, and distributor of medical marijuana.
 It has applied to Health Canada for a production license under MMPR and considers itself well prepared for distribution of medical marijuana, and a growing facility property.

 On February 22, the company announced it had closed the acquisition of an inspection stage licensed producer application, Sublime Culture.
 In May 2017, MYM announced an update to its HempMed sales, citing that sales had increased by more than 35 percent from the previous year’s average.

 Recently, MYM announced that it and GGS Structures are working on the Weedon Greenhouse Project.

 Naturally Splendid (TSXV:NSP)

 Naturally Splendid has a slightly different focus than some of the other companies here on the Canadian marijuana stocks list.
-Rather than being involved in the medical marijuana space, the company offers investors exposure to the hemp-based healthy foods and omega markets.
-It is the only publicly traded company in the world offering investors exposure in this area.
-Naturally Splendid also has a sister company listed on the OTC, Laguna Blends (OTCMKTS:LAGBF), which is focused on the nutritional health benefits of hemp.
+Rather than being involved in the medical marijuana space, the company offers investors exposure to the hemp-based healthy foods, omega and cannabinoid markets.
+It is the only publicly traded company in the world offering investors exposure in all these areas.

 As its name suggests, OrganiGram specializes in producing organically grown medical marijuana.
 The company is licensed under the ACMPR and has a production facility located in Moncton, New Brunswick.